veddercasyn/veddercasyn.github.io/index.md

 I used to enjoy Battlefield 3 and Halo Reach.

 #### Podcasts
-Some of my favorite podcasts I enjoy
+Some of my favorite podcasts I enjoy:
 * Freakonomics
 * Hot Takedown
 * Thinking Nutrition